Microsoft Dynamics Project Management

 Analysis and Design:

-The analysis and design phase is an important phase in which the customer and Dialog Dynamics teams come together to begin the process of mapping business processes and designing the Dynamics AX, NAV, SL or CRM solution.
+The analysis and design phase is an important phase in which the customer and Dialog Dynamics teams come together to begin the process of mapping business processes and designing the Dynamics AX, NAV, or 365 solution.
 A number of workshops will be held to discuss the customer’s requirements in each key functional area.
 Planning is a key part of this phase with a final project plan, success criteria and the project scope developed.

 Build and Configure:

 The build & configure phase involves a number of different elements undertaken by Dialog Dynamics and the customer.
-The first element in this phase is the configuration and build of Dynamics AX, NAV, SL or CRM which involves installing and configuring the software as per the configuration requirements documented during the analysis and design phase.
+The first element in this phase is the configuration and build of Dynamics AX, NAV or 365 which involves installing and configuring the software as per the configuration requirements documented during the analysis and design phase.
 A key element for this phase is completing development or enhancement work identified in the analysis and design phase.
 The other components of this phase are data migration and user testing and acceptance (UAT).

 Deploy and Operate: